 Once you have followed the first two rules of the inverted pyramid – answering all five questions in the first two paragraphs and sticking to the word limit – you reach the third paragraph.
-For the third paragraph there are no more rules to follow as your reader is now engaged on the topic.
+For the third paragraph, there are no more rules to follow as your reader is now engaged on the topic.
 You can now give them more details on the topic, the public’s views on the situation, maybe even write your own opinion down if you are writing a review on a topic etc.

 Spelling & Punctuation: Spell Check your Work

-There is nothing more annoying, both for you and the reader, than to find you have done an embarrassing spelling or punctuation error.
+There is nothing more annoying, both for you and the reader than to find you have done an embarrassing spelling or punctuation error.

-It can be hugely annoying for the reader to find out that the person writing the post cannot tell the difference between there, their and they’re, or to find out that they do not know where to correctly place the punctuation in certain words, or that the writer completely forgot to use punctuation all together.
+It can be hugely annoying for the reader to find out that the person writing the post cannot tell the difference between there, their and they’re, or to find out that they do not know where to correctly place the punctuation in certain words, or that the writer completely forgot to use punctuation altogether.